 The 2-nd: Display your photo on your card.
 Think what happens when the person you met at the reception, flips through the cards she collected.
 Which people will she remember firstly and easily?
 Sure, the ones with photos.
-An important caution: Be sure to use a picture, which are no more than five years old.
+An important caution: be sure to use a picture, which is no more than five years old.
 The person who uses an outdated picture raises suspicion.
 What else about them is misrepresented?

 3-rd: Stick with a standard size.
 You want your card to fit the card collections others maintain.
 An odd-shaped card might be tossed away as too embarrassing one.

 4-th: Never economize on paper stock.
 The dollars you save can’t be compared with the dollars you will miss out, because prospects will think you might be the second rate, like your business card.
-It’s a tough mistake to economize on your card because the first view actually depends on how your business card looks like.
+It’s a severe mistake to economize on your card because the first view actually depends on how your business card looks like.

 6-th: Include your slogan.
 Your company slogan should identify your purpose.
 Six words are enough if they are the right chosen words.